-- 1.10 The primary focus of the DfE HAF programme will be on school-aged children eligible for benefits-related free school meals, LAs must ensure that the offer of free holiday club provision is available for all children eligible for free school meals in their Local Authority area.
-This does not mean they are all required to attend as the provision is voluntary.
-There is also some flexibility relating to other children and families with need.
-NELC's programme is required to demonstrate that we are offering the programme comprehensively across the full geographical area, and fully meeting demand from free school meal eligible children in the authority.
-If these requirements are in place, the Council can use up to 15% of the programme funding to provide free or subsidised holiday club places for children who are not in receipt of benefitsrelated free school meals but who are considered by the local authority as vulnerable or in need of this provision.
-For example, this may include children assessed as being in need, looked-after children, children with an EHC plan, children assessed as otherwise vulnerable, or children living in areas of high deprivation. - 1.11 In accordance with the programme criteria, a HAF co-ordinator has been appointed.
-The coordinator is located within Children's Services, and this will ensure strong linkage to wider family support, schools, children's centres, youth services and children's social care, and will enable clear strategic direction from officers who have experience in the delivery of holiday activity programmes. - 1.12 Due to the Covid-19 pandemic, plans have developed to ensure we have a cohesive network in place via schools and other partner organisations to distribute food hampers and activity packs to targeted children in case further local or national restrictions disrupt the HAF programme during the 2023/24 programme.
-This will sit alongside any future distribution of Free School Meal vouchers to eligible families that are provided through the Household Support Grant. - 1.13 Stakeholder engagement events will be arranged when required, we will continue to engage over 80 schools, colleges and other providers across the authority.
-These briefings will provide an overview of the HAF programme, feedback from providers of the programme in 2022, and particularly focus partners' attention on planning for future holidays. - 1.14 It is hoped that the 2023/24 programme will continue to be free from Covid restrictions.
-This will enable the authority-wide network to engage further facilities and deliver events and activities face-to-face with a mix of the following:

-- activities provided through our libraries, parks and open spaces, museums, visitor attraction centres, leisure centres and swimming pools; - clubs strategically placed on school sites could be opened up in partnership with local organisations such as our professional sports clubs to deliver summer camps; - a strong activity offer across our VCS network and community based facilities will be available; - all activities will be supported by a quality food offer working in partnership with school meals providers; - a robust marketing and communication plan to ensure families and young people are fully aware of what is on offer and how to engage; and - support for organisations to meet the DfE's minimum standards regarding healthy food and physical activities, safeguarding, insurance, and health and safety.
+- 1.11 In accordance with the programme criteria, a HAF co-ordinator has been appointed.
+The coordinator is located within Children's Services, and this will ensure strong linkage to wider family support, schools, children's centres, youth services and children's social care, and will enable clear strategic direction from officers who have experience in the delivery of holiday activity programmes. - 1.12 Stakeholder engagement events will be arranged when required, we will continue to engage over 60 schools, colleges and other providers across the authority.
+These briefings will provide an overview of the HAF programme, feedback from providers of the programme in 2023, and particularly focus partners' attention on planning for future holidays. - 1.13 It is anticipated that the 2024/25 programme will be just as successful and expand even further, delivering events and activities face-to-face with a mix of the following: - activities provided through our libraries, parks and open spaces, museums, visitor attraction centres, leisure centres and swimming pools; - clubs strategically placed on school sites could be opened up in partnership with local organisations such as our professional sports clubs to deliver summer camps; - a strong activity offer across our VCS network and community based facilities will be available; - all activities will be supported by a quality food offer working in partnership with school meals providers; - a robust marketing and communication plan to ensure families and young people are fully aware of what is on offer and how to engage; and - support for organisations to meet the DfE's minimum standards regarding healthy food and physical activities, safeguarding, insurance, and health and safety.